A chance to be published!

 - Feedback on individual submissions will not be provided.

-The call for entries for the Unmapped writing competition will be open from 18 December 2019 until 29 February 2020.
+The call for entries for the Unmapped writing competition will be open until 15th November 2020

 Frequently Asked Questions